erinetaylor/AChemLab/README.md

 # Notebooks for the Analytical Chemistry Laborayory
-## Department of Chemistry and Biochemistry
-## Boise State University
+## Department of Chemistry and Biochemistry, Boise State University
 Authors: Erin Taylor

+Content:
+* Popcorn Lab: A fun and tasty lab